Haring–Corning House

-The Haring-Corning House is a historic house in Rockleigh, Bergen County, New Jersey, United States.
-The house was built in 1741 and was added to the National Register of Historic Places on August 8, 1985.
+The Haring–Corning House is located in the borough of Rockleigh in Bergen County, New Jersey, United States.
+The historic stone house was built in 1741 and was added to the National Register of Historic Places on August 8, 1985, for its significance in architecture and exploration/settlement.
+It was listed as part of the Early Stone Houses of Bergen County Multiple Property Submission (MPS).

 History

 The original section of the house was built in 1741 by Abraham D. Haring.
 A large Dutch Colonial style addition was added to the house in 1828.
 Samuel B. Corning purchased the house in 1856.
 The businessman Jenkins Sloat purchased the house in 1870 and operated a sawmill on the property.

 William L. Tait, the first mayor of Rockleigh, owned the house from 1913 to 1930.
 Tait added a wing to the house, a veranda and extended the central dormer.
 The Rose Haven School for girls used the house as living space from 1930 to 1983.